pvdz/preval/tests/cases/normalize/binding/export-default/pattern_pattern.md

 $( f, g, c, d, a );
 `````

+## Todos triggered

+- we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
+- inline computed array property read

 ## Globals

 None

 ## Runtime Outcome

 Should call `$` with:
  - eval returned: ("<crash[ Unexpected token 'export' ]>")